Surgical Cut Method – Dr Anthony Dilley

 The appearance of the penis will change with your son’s body shape.
 Newborns are often thin and have little fat over the pubic bone.
 They quickly become good at eating and develop substantial fat deposits, often over the pubic bone, in which case the fat pushes the skin forward along the penis giving it a buried appearance.
 This buried appearance usually goes when the rest of the puppy fat does, at around four years of age.
 If the penis becomes buried, ensure the penis is ‘popped out’ with each nappy change for cleaning.

 Occasionally the circumcision scar can shrink and trap the head of the penis (pseudophimosis) in the buried position – Dr Dilley can usually relieve this in his office, using a local anaesthetic cream.
 Often the buried appearance gives parents concern that there may be too much skin present, but this is in fact uncommon – approximately one in 500 boys have additional skin removed by Dr Dilley at a later date at the parent’s request.

 If you have concerns regarding the appearance of your son’s penis please make an appointment to see Dr Dilley.

-In the few months following the circumcision the layers of skin are trying to healing themselves and often the remaining inner layer of the foreskin will reattach to the head of the penis.
+In the few months following the circumcision, the layers of skin are trying to heal themselves and often the remaining inner layer of the foreskin will reattach to the head of the penis.
 This can be very easily separated with minor discomfort.
 Equally, the adhesions will undergo spontaneous separation and some stage in the future.

 If you have concerns about adhesions please contact the rooms for review by Dr Dilley or one of our nurses.